michael760odhiambo/OneTimePizza.com/README.md

 * BOOTSTRAP
 * JAVASCRIPT

-# Depenadancies

-# Setup

-# Installation Instruction
+# Setup/Installation Instruction
+* git clone it from my repository into your machine

 # Live link